janvonrickenbach/Envisage_wxPhoenix_py3/README.rst

 http://docs.enthought.com/envisage

+This is a fork of the Envisage Package that adds support wxPythonPhoenix and Python3

 Envisage is a Python-based framework for building extensible applications, that is, applications whose functionality can be extended by adding "plug-ins".
 Envisage provides a standard mechanism for features to be added to an